devopness/devopness/docs/legal/terms-of-service.md

 In the event you exceed the limit of your current plan, we may decide to upgrade your account accordingly to facilitate your usage.
 We will provide you with 14 days notice prior to upgrading your account in which you can choose to object to this change of Platform access.

 - **Merchant of record.** Where you pay fees for the services we provide to you as part of your access to our Platform, we will use a merchant of record: Paddle, to recover these fees and any applicable taxes.
-Any invoices or payments from your account will be under the name “Paddle”.<br><br>
+Any invoices or payments from your account will be under the name “Paddle”.

 ## OUR PLATFORM
 - **What is our platform?** Our **“Platform”** to our platform and all other related services and documentation that gives you access to products and services (**“Website Content”**), except for User Content.